tteeoo/usr/README.md

 This is achieved by having configuration built into the program (recomplied with every config change) and keeping the code clean and concise.

-Suckless software is highly extensible with user submitted patches.
+Suckless software is highly extensible through user submitted patches on their website.

 # My builds
 This repository contain my forks of various suckless programs with my own changes, configurations, and applied patches.